rajeshceg3/flask_dnn_image_classifier/README.md

-An app to predict image class using fine tuned vgg16 model The model is served over the web via python flask
+An app to predict image class using fine tuned vgg16 model.
+The model is served over the web via python flask